 Source: September 2011 Mtg., Bd.
 Dec.
 32; Amended by October 2015 Mtg., Bd.
 Dec.
 54; September 2017 Mtg., Bd.
 Dec.
-34
+34 Rotary International Code of Policies January 2024

 36.030.1.
 Resource Partner Proposals

 The general secretary is authorized to solicit other organizations that would have the capacity and interest to be resource partners for either Rotary International or The Rotary Foundation.
 The general secretary will provide regular updates to the Board and Trustees on these efforts.
 (October 2015 Mtg., Bd.
 Dec.
 54)